athena-masc/Codecademy_Data_Visualization_Portfolio_Project/README.md

 Complete a project to add to your portfolio\n
-Use seaborn and Matplotlib to create visualizations\n Become familiar with presenting and sharing data visualizations\n Preprocess, explore, and analyze data\n\n Prerequisites:\n
+Use seaborn and Matplotlib to create visualizations\n Become familiar with presenting and sharing data visualizations\n Preprocess, explore, and analyze data

+Prerequisites:\n
 Data Acquisition\n
 Data Visualization\n